madisonisfan/portfolio-website/README.md

-# Portfolio Website
+# Portfolio Website - React

+More information will be added here once the website has made more progress

-This is a simple portfolio website to display my education, experience, skills.
+This is a simple portfolio website to display my education, experience, and skills.
 There is much more progress to be made.

+# Current Features
+- Experience: On this page, all of my coding experience is displayed, including work and education.
+At the moment, I am creating pages that provide more details about each experience.

+# Future Features
+- About: This page will talk a little about myself and my programming journey
+- Contact: This page will display my contact information, and may have a contact form
+- Resume: My resume will be linked somewhere on my website

 ## Technologies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+- React
+- Reactstrap
+- Font Awesome
+- React Router Dom